 A few days later he returned with friends.
 Armed with a long blade and two home-made lamps, they lowered themselves eight meters into the cave and were met with a stunning sight: walls covered in paintings of galloping horses, aurochs, bisons... a cavernous room that would come to be known as the Cave des Taureaux (Great Hall of the Bulls).

 At first, the boys swore to keep their secret but boys being boys, they soon told someone who told someone... and eventually an archaeologist visited the site, so struck by it that he called it the "Sistine Chapel of Prehistory".

-And so were the Lascaux Caves, the most famous caves in France, brought into the modern world.
+And so were the Lascaux Caves, the most famous caves in France, brought from their early days as a refuge for homo sapiens into the modern world.